More Info on yearSimilar Undetermined MusicSearch Artistopia

 Academic year

-Some schools in the UK and USA divide the academic year into three roughly equal-length terms (called "trimesters" or "quarters" in the USA), roughly coinciding with autumn, winter, and spring.
+Some schools in the UK and USA divide the academic year into three roughly equal-length terms (called trimesters in the USA), more or less coinciding with autumn, winter, and spring.
 At some, a shortened summer session, sometimes considered part of the regular academic year, is attended by students on a voluntary or elective basis.

-Other schools break the year into two main semesters, a first (typically August through December) and a second semester (January through May).
-Each of these main semesters may be split in half by mid-term exams, and each of the halves is referred to as a "quarter" (or "term" in some countries).
-There may also be an elective summer session and/or a short January session.
+Other schools break the year into two main semesters, a first (typically August through December) and a second (January through May).
+Each of these main semesters may be split in half by mid-term exams, and each of the halves is referred to as a quarter (or term in some countries).
+There may also be an elective summer session, and/or a short January session.

 Some other schools, including some in the United States, have four marking periods.
 The school year in many countries starts in August or September and ends in May, June or July.